programmerPhysicist/Project_Hype-Berry/README.md

 ## USAGE

-Try running `python source/oneWaySync.py` in your terminal.
+Try running `python oneWaySync.py` in your terminal.
+(You have to run the command from the same directory that auth.cfg exists in).

 ## Credit